So, it’s 2021, and we’re far from the opinion that Instagram is some indie app for photographers, artists, and creatives.

 The new kid on the Instagram block, Reels, brings a fresh dose of fun and excitement to the platform.
 Inspired by the TikTok video frenzy, Reels are packing a ton of options into 15-30 second videos.

-Creators can either use the in-built Instagram camera or upload from their Photo Library.
+Creators can either use the in-built Instagram camera or upload it from their Photo Library.
 The vertically oriented Reels videos support hashtags, captions, and even product tags.
 They can be found anywhere – from users’ tabs and feed to the dedicated Reels tab.

 The real power of IG Reels lies in their versatility options provided by features like AR filters, green screen mode, speed control, and more.